 Tip #2 - Give Choices, Rather Than Orders

-One surefire way of making a child feel less like they’re being told what to do is to give them choices, rather than issuing orders.
-Instead of potentially starting a power struggle by saying “Put your clothes on now”, why not say something like “Do you want to put your trousers or top on first?”.
-It’s a very subtle change, but one that gives the illusion of freedom.
+One surefire way of making a child feel less like they’re being told what to do is to give them choices rather than issuing orders.
+Instead of potentially starting a power struggle by saying, “Put your clothes on now”, why not say something like “Do you want to put your trousers or top on first?”.
+It’s a very subtle change that gives the illusion of freedom.

 Tip #3 - Offer Sufficient Time For Tasks

 A skill that childcare courses can’t equip you with is patience, but it can be invaluable in your quest to encourage independence.
-Patience in this case takes the form of providing enough time for the toddler in question to finish, as an incomplete task won’t make them feel good about themselves.
+In this case, patience provides enough time for the toddler in question to finish, as an incomplete task won’t make them feel good about themselves.

-When planning any day out or playtime schedule, try and legislate for some extra time, so that they get all they need to complete the job and enjoy the feeling of accomplishment that comes with it.
+When planning any day out or playtime schedule, try and legislate for some extra time so that they get all they need to complete the job and enjoy the accomplishment of it.